-- 4. Obligations of Developer - a.
-Within the proposed Reclaimed Water Service Area, the Developer shall install, at their own cost and expense, all necessary booster pumps, mains, valves and appurtenances to properly serve the subdivision as approved by the City. - b.
-Developer shall: - i.
-Provide an engineering report documenting the existing and/or new reclaimed water facilities can supply the required demand at the desired pressure.
-Report shall include calculations for proposed system demands. - Be responsible for the design and construction of new reclaimed water facilities to proposed service areas in accordance with TCEQ Design Criteria in Chapter 210 and other applicable chapters of the Texas Administrative Code, as amended; - iii.
-Provide construction supervision of work to assure compliance with this Article; - iv.
-Provide access to work during construction for inspections by the City; - v.
-Train all City operations personnel on any constructed facilities; - vi.
-Submit a certificate to the City Manager certifying that the system has been designed in accordance with the requirements of the Texas Administrative Code and this ordinance.
+- i.
+Within the proposed Reclaimed Water Service Area, the Developer shall install, at their own cost and expense, all necessary booster pumps, mains, valves and appurtenances to properly serve the subdivision as approved by the City. - ii.
+Developer shall: - (a) Provide an engineering report documenting the existing and/or new reclaimed water facilities can supply the required demand at the desired pressure.
+Report shall include calculations for proposed system demands. - (b) Be responsible for the design and construction of new reclaimed water facilities to proposed service areas in accordance with TCEO Design Criteria in Chapter 210 and other applicable chapters of the Texas Administrative Code, as amended; - (c) Provide construction supervision of work to assure compliance with this Article: - (d) Provide access to work during construction for inspections by the City; - (e) Train all City operations personnel on any constructed facilities; - (f) Submit a certificate to the City Manager certifying that the system has been designed in accordance with the requirements of the Texas Administrative Code and this ordinance.
 Certificate shall be sealed by a Professional Engineer licensed in the State of Texas.